-A third-party trust can be created by any third-party, but are typically created by a parent or grandparent, or an agent for a third party ––usually a guardian or agent under a durable power of attorney.
+A third-party trust can be created by any third-party, but are typically created by a parent or grandparent, or an agent for a third party – usually a guardian or agent under a durable power of attorney.

 Common examples of third-party trusts include:

 Third-party trusts are more flexible than first-party trusts and can be created as part of an overall estate plan.
-For example, a parent’s last will and testament can create a testamentary trust and authorize the trustee to create and fund a special needs trust for the benefit of a disabled child.
+For example, a parent’s estate can create a testamentary trust and authorize the trustee to create and fund a special needs trust for the benefit of a disabled child.

 Other advantages of third-party trusts are: